Ince Bio Power construction begins

 The Ince Bio Power project is the fourth such Biomass power project by developer CoGen and follows the projects of Birmingham Bio Power in the West Midlands, Welland Bio Power in Northamptonshire and Dartmoor Bio Power in Plymouth.

-The plant, which will qualify for 1.8 Renewable Obligation Certificates (ROCs) for the first 19 plus years of its lifespan, uses an Advanced Conversion Technology (ACT) process to convert c.170,000 tonnes per annum of recovered waste wood into clean renewable energy, enough to power around 40,000 homes.
+The facility, which will qualify for 1.8 Renewable Obligation Certificates (ROCs) for the first 19 plus years of its lifespan, uses an Advanced Conversion Technology (ACT) process to convert c.170,000 tonnes p.a. recovered waste wood into clean renewable energy, enough to power around 40,000 homes.

 The electricity produced will be purchased by nPower under a long-term Power Purchase Agreement (PPA), whilst the recovered waste wood will be supplied under a long term contract by Ince Park Renewables Ltd.